Regulating Trust in Human-Robot Interaction

 In this collaboration we investigate among other things how a large service robot, such as the Care-O-bot should approach people, pass by people, apply politeness principles and how it can by utilizing several modalities in synchrony afford natural human-robot interactions.

-Collaboration with Bielefeld & Heriot Watt University, Edinburgh on contingency in HRI
+Contingency in HRI: Collaboration with Bielefeld & Heriot Watt University

 How do humans intuitively instruct an industrial robot in a collaborative assembly scenario?
 How can a robot's gaze be used to ensure smooth and robust human-robot interactions?
 These and other questions are addressed in our collaboration with the Intelligence and Interactive Systems lab and the University of Innsbruck, a short video of our work is on Facebook.